Illegal drug trade: Political impact

 A large generation, the baby boomers, came of age in the 1960s.
 Their social tendency to confront the law on specific issues, including illegal drugs, overwhelmed the understaffed judicial system.
 The federal government attempted to enforce the law, but with meager effect.

 Marijuana was a popular drug seen through the Latin American trade route in the 1960s.
 Cocaine became a major drug product in the later decades.
 Much of the cocaine is smuggled from Colombia and Mexico via Jamaica.
 This led to several administrations combating the popularity of these drugs.
-Due to the influence of this development on the U.S. economy, the Reagan administration began "certifying" countries for their attempts at controlling drug trafficking.
+Due to the influence of this development on the US economy, the Reagan administration began "certifying" countries for their attempts at controlling drug trafficking.
 This allowed the United States to intervene in activities related to illegal drug transport in Latin America.
 Continuing into the 1980s, the United States instated stricter policy pertaining to drug transit through sea.
-As a result, there was an influx in drug-trafficking across the Mexico–U.S. border.
-This increased the drug cartel activity in Mexico.
-By the early 1990s, so much as 50% of the cocaine available in the United States market originated from Mexico, and by the 2000s, over 90% of the cocaine in the United States was imported from Mexico.
+As a result, there was an influx in drug-trafficking across the Mexico–US border, which increased the drug cartel activity in Mexico.

+By the early 1990s, as much as 50% of the cocaine available in the United States market originated from Mexico, and by the 2000s, over 90% of the cocaine in the United States was imported from Mexico.
 In Colombia, however, there was a fall of the major drug cartels in the mid-1990s.
 Visible shifts occurred in the drug market in the United States.
-Between the 1996 and 2000, U.S. cocaine consumption dropped by 11%.
+Between 1996 and 2000, US cocaine consumption dropped by 11%.

-In 2008, the U.S. government initiated another program, known as the Merida Initiative, to help combat drug trafficking in Mexico.
-This program increased U.S. security assistance to $1.4 billion over several years, which helped supply Mexican forces with "high-end equipment from helicopters to surveillance technology".
-Despite U.S. aid, Mexican "narcogangs" continue to outnumber and outgun the Mexican Army, allowing for continued activities of drug cartels across the U.S.–Mexico border.
+In 2008, the US government initiated another program, known as the Merida Initiative, to help combat drug trafficking in Mexico.
+This program increased US security assistance to $1.4 billion over several years, which helped supply Mexican forces with "high-end equipment from helicopters to surveillance technology".
+Despite US aid, Mexican "narcogangs" continue to outnumber and outgun the Mexican Army, allowing for continued activities of drug cartels across the US–Mexico border.